 Q54.
 Please explain why your hospital has not adopted an implementation strategy.
 Please include whether the hospital has a plan and/or a timeframe for an implementation strategy.
 This question was not displayed to the respondent.
 Q55.
 (Optional) Please use the box below to provide any other information about your CHNA that you wish to share.
 Q56.
 (Optional) Please attach any files containing information regarding your CHNA that you wish to share.
 Q57.
+Section II - CHNAs and Stakeholder Involvement Part 6 - Initiatives Q58.
 Were all the needs identified in your most recently completed CHNA addressed by an initiative of your hospital?
-Yes ○ No Q58.
+Yes ○ No Q59.
 Using the checkboxes below, select the Community Health Needs identified in your most recent CHNA that were NOT addressed by your community benefit initiatives.
 This question was not displayed to the respondent.
-Q59.
+Q60.
 Why were these needs unaddressed?
 This question was not displayed to the respondent.
-O60.
+Q61.
 Please describe the hospital's efforts to track and reduce health disparities in the community it serves.
-Qoo.
-Please describe the hospital's enorts to track and reduce neath dispantes in the community it serves.
 The University of Maryland Charles Regional Medical Center contracts with Amber Starn, an epidemiologist, to complete the Charles County Community Health Needs Assessment every 3 years.
 All data is analyzed by demographic, racial, geographical, and ethnic populations when available.
 This data is used to select our health priorities, to determine the locations most in need of health education programs, and to establish partners who can help us to reach the populations who are underserved and disproportionately affected by those health conditions.
-Work plans with short- and long-term objectives are developed to track any changes in individual and population data.
+Work plans with short- and long-tens objectives are developed to track any changes in individual and population data.
 Differences in population level data help us to determine if our efforts have led to a community impact.
-Q61.
-If your hospital reported rate support for categories other than Charity Care, Graduate Medical Education, and the Nurse Support Programs in the financial report template, please select the rate supported programs here: ☐ None Regional Partnership Catalyst Grant Program The Medicare Advantage Partnership Grant Program ☐ The COVID-19 Long-Term Care Partnership Grant ☐ The COVID-19 Community Vaccination Program The Population Health Workforce Support for Disadvantaged Areas Program Other (Describe) Q62.
-If you wish, you may upload a document describing your community benefit initiatives in more detail.
+Q62.
+If your hospital reported rate support for categories other than Charity Care, Graduate Medical Education, and the Nurse Support Programs in the financial report template, please select the rate supported programs here: □ None Regional Partnership Catalyst Grant Program ☐ The Medicare Advantage Partnership Grant Program ☐ The COVID-19 Long-Term Care Partnership Grant The COVID-19 Community Vaccination Program ☐ The Population Health Workforce Support for Disadvantaged Areas Program Other (Describe)